jokoeliyanto/jokoeliyanto/README.md

 ### Assalamualaikum, I am
 # Joko Eliyanto, S.Si., M.Pd

-Data Scientist with two years of experience, including profound expertise and experience in building dashboard analytics using Tableau, an expert in SQL databases query, proficient in Python and R scripting, skilled in  Statistical Methods & Machine Learning Algorithm, experience in building Machine Learning & Deep Learning Models and have a strong background in Mathematics and Education.
+Results-driven Data Scientist with 5+ years of experience across industry applications and education.
+Proven track record in solving complex problems using data analysis, visualization, and machine learning.
+Strong academic background in Mathematics, complemented by active participation in workshops and certifications in statistics, big data, data mining, artificial intelligence, data engineering, and SQL databases.
+Proficient in SQL querying, Python programming, web scraping, data pipeline optimization (Airflow), and dashboard development using tools such as Tableau, Power BI, and Kibana.
+Experienced in publishing research at national and international levels and passionate about transforming data into actionable insights that drive strategic business decisions.
+Recently, also involved in the development of an AI-powered chatbot using Large Language Models (LLM) integrated with Retrieval-Augmented Generation (RAG) frameworks to enhance contextual understanding and response accuracy.

 ### 📱 Sosial Media